 Duffy uses The Laughter of Stafford Girls’ High to explore the power of female voices.
 There is also a deep sense of community, grounded within the title school ‘Stafford Girls’.
 The girls use their laughter to lift each other up, laughter spreading across the school.
 Eventually, this laughter allows the teachers to liberate themselves from their own lives.
 Women allow women to rise up and achieve what they have always wanted to do.
 This poem represents how a community of women can turn the tide of society.
 Duffy’s poem can also be understood as a metaphor for second-wave feminism.
 Both community and the female voice are at the heart of this poem.

 Another theme that is explored within The Laughter of Stafford Girls’ High is education.
 Duffy paints a picture of a largely ineffective education system.
 The girls are forced to learn names and facts through rote memorization, indicated by italics.
 Duffy shows how ridiculous this is, the girls learning more about life from embracing their laughter, than the school itself.
-Duffy also uses these moments of italics to demonstrate how women have been left out of history.
-When naming the Poet Laureates, they focus on male writer after male writer.
+Duffy also uses these moments in italics to demonstrate how women have been left out of history.
+When naming the Poet Laureates, they focus on male writers after male writers.
 Indeed, Duffy was the first female poet laureate, becoming the change she wanted to see in the world.

-One device that Duffy uses consistently throughout The Laughter of Stafford Girls’ High is asyndeton.
+One device that Duffy uses consistently throughout The Laughter of Stafford Girls’ High is the asyndeton.
 Duffy creates asyndetic lists to display the rigidity of the school curriculum.
 Each list is boring, split grammatically by the commas, and monotonously slow.
 Duffy indicates her distaste for rote memorization through the construction of these asyndetic lists.

 Another device that Duffy uses within The Laughter of Stafford Girls’ High is the semantics of water.
 Constantly referring back to the semantic field of water when describing laughter, Duffy creates a sense of movement and freedom.
-Water is inherently something that can move and flow, Duffy using this depiction to describe the girls’ laughter.
+Water is inherently something that can move and flow, Duffy uses this depiction to describe the girls’ laughter.
 In doing this, she presents the freedom that laughter brings, allowing the girls to erupt and flow along with their laughter.
-Nature comes into the poem in many instances, this being the most prominent
+Nature comes into the poem in many instances, this being the most prominent.

 It was a girl in the Third Form, Carolaann Clare,